Milestones

 2018

-Relocated headquarter to Chuo-ku, Tokyo and established a small-scale demonstration line.
+Relocated Headquarters to Chuo-ku, Tokyo and established a small-scale demonstration line.

 2019

-Formed alliances with Seiko Epson Corporation and Mitsui Chemicals, Inc.
+Entered into collaborations with Seiko Epson Corporation, Mitsui Chemicals, Inc. and Sumitomo Corporation.

 2020

-Established AMC Nagoya as Pure Additive™ PCB mass production site.
+Established AMC Nagoya, the Pure Additive™ FPC mass production site.

 2022